oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     Rename the `reportingConfigurationOverride` object to `configurationOverride`.

+- [Issue #348](https://github.com/oasis-tcs/sarif-spec/issues/348): "SARIF needs a mechanism to denote an in-flight or completed suppressions review"

+    In the `suppression` object:

+    - In the `kind` property, add two new values `underReview` and `suppressionRejected`.

 ## Changes not yet approved

 - [Issue #286](https://github.com/oasis-tcs/sarif-spec/issues/286): "Specify optional property file.sourceLanguage to guide in syntax-driven colorization of snippets"